maihd/lite/README.md

 - Align line numbers near code.

 ## TODOs
+- Draw intent guide line. (may be need more mechanic for syntax highlight)
 - Display icon to show log type.
 - Make app more robust.
 - Line wrapping.